alakeldev/home-taste-app/README.md

 <h1 align="center">👩‍🍳 HOME TASTE 👨‍🍳</h1>
 Home Taste is a global culinary hub where home chefs from diverse backgrounds converge to showcase their passion for food.
 The website facilitates home chef registration and login via the frontend user interface (UI).
 Upon successful registration and login, home chefs gain access to profile features and can share their culinary schedules, social network profiles, current locations, contact details, specialties, and captivating dish photos.
 Visitors (general users) can easy to navigate the website and explore chefs based on location (region, country, city), making it simple to find and connect with local talent.
 Additionally, visitors can share their experiences and feedbacks by leaving comments on chefs’ profiles.
-Whether you’re seeking to find home chef to order home-cooked meals, planning for events or simply appreciating home culinary artistry, Home Taste invites you to join this flavorful journey.
+Whether you’re seeking to find home chef to order home-cooked meals, planning for events or simply appreciating home culinary artistry, Home Taste invites you to join this flavorful journey.<br></br>

 ![Site view across devices](static/images/readme/amiresponsive.png)